ShahriarNaeem/About-NaeemSensei/README.md

 - 🧠 Philosophical Exploration — Deep thinking about cosmology, the universe, singularity, and the concept of God
 - 🧘 Mindfulness — Meditation for clarity, discipline and Gratification
 - 🎶 Music — Helps me focus and recharge
-- 🧩 Solving Rubik’s Cube
+- 🧩 Solving Rubik’s Cube — Challenging my mind against the clock
 - 🚗 Driving — Long drives to relax and think

 ---